Birding in Rwanda is very rewarding

 Akagera National Park

-The Akagera National Park lies in the north east of the Rwanda, outside the high rising Albertine belt.
-It covers a chunk of savannah.
+The Akagera National Park lies in the north east of Rwanda, outside the high-rising Albertine belt.
+It covers a chunk of Savannah.
 A mix of rolling grassland interspersed with broad-leafed and acacia woodland, these lower-lying lands are dissected by the Akagera River.

 Wetlands and Marshes

 Rwanda’s wetlands and marshes cover 10% of the country.
-The main protected ones include Rugezi, Akanyaru and Nyabarongo Wetlands where many waders and water species can be observed.
+The main protected ones include Rugezi, Akanyaru and Nyabarongo Wetlands where many waders and wetland species can be observed.